belbio/bel_api/README.md

 * BEL Edge creation from BEL Nanopubs
 * BEL EdgeStore services

+## Configuration

+Edit the following files to set the configuration:

+* api/conf-api.yml
+* api/conf-logging.yml
+* conf-traefik[-dev].toml

+There is an example file to work with for the api configuration.

 ## Installation for Development

 The following bash command will do the following: